netfeed/tvmv/README.md

     A Show/Season 01/A Show - 1x3 - The fancy episode

 tvmv will try to take as much information as possible from the file path, but there's a special case when episode_title is used.
 From that point we will try to get information from [tvrage](http://services.tvrage.com/).
 If we succeed, then we'll use the episode title *and* the show title from the information we get.
-So "Bobs Burgers", would become "Bob's Burgers" for example.
+So "Bobs Burgers", would become "Bob's Burgers".

 ## Todo